 10 – – Original Source Used: >> Click Here <<

-As someone who does indeed remember using cassette tapes these 60 minuet tape Nano Cases are a joy to look at, but then again I would have been more impressed if it was a stand alone player, but still great recycling of tapes none the less.
+As someone who does indeed remember using cassette tapes this 60-minute tape Nano Cases are a joy to look at, but then again I would have been more impressed if it was a stand-alone player, but still great recycling of tapes none the less.

 Chairs do not get any more retro than this one.
 Made with upcycled neon covered cassettes tapes it is a joy to look at.
 Sadly you will need to make your own if you want one of them, but it just might be worth a go.

-Nothing too complicated here, just a great recycling idea done with a upcycled cassette tape.
-I kind of like it because it would make a great talking point out of a normal use object.
+Nothing too complicated here, just a great recycling idea was done with a recycled cassette tape.
+I kind of like it because it would make a great talking point out of a normal everyday object.

 While this is well above my own skill level it isn’t for the artist Brian Dettmer.
 You see, he makes amazing skeletons out of old cassette tapes!
-For some reason the tapes colours and shapes seen to make some of his works very life-like indeed.
+For some reason, the tapes colours and shapes are seen to make some of his works very lifelike indeed.

-Recycling old tapes just don’t get any more grand than this cupboard made from just under 1000 old cassettes!
+Recycling old tapes just don’t get any grander than this cupboard made from just under 1000 old cassettes!
 Done by Dutch designer Patrick Schuur it is nothing short of incredible and really doesn’t look that hard to make ourselves.